The Alan Kelly Gang:

 “Alan Kelly is fast becoming a national treasure.
 The piano accordion maestro has assembled a group – or gang – around him, who can complement his own amazing skills… See these guys as soon as you get the chance.”
 Irish Music Magazine

 “Their mastery of their respective instruments was sublime… a true collective of musicians… you’ll absolutely fall in love” Timber and Steel (Australia)

 “These guys are working, playing, interacting and creating something special in the process… their music is a living breathing thing, like I have not heard in some time, with great vitality, mood changes, tempo changes and external influences that seep into the arrangements…. exquisite playing by all concerned” TradConnect“a drive and energy that will keep the chill out of the coldest winter night” FolkRadio UK

-WOMADelaide (Australia), National Folk Festival (Australia), Port Fairy Folk Festival (Australia), Blue Mountains Music Festival (Australia), Celtic Connections (Scotland), Celtic Colours (Canada), Festival de Cornouaille (France), Festival des Traversées (France), Guinness Irish Festival (Switzerland), Festival of World Cultures (Ireland), Galway Arts Festival (Ireland), Ballyshannon Folk Festival (Ireland) and Cork Folk Festival (Ireland).
+WOMADelaide (Australia), Edmonton Folk Festival (Canada), National Folk Festival (Australia), Winnipeg Folk Festival (Canada), Port Fairy Folk Festival (Australia), Celtic Connections (Scotland), Blue Mountains Music Festival (Australia), Celtic Colours (Canada), Festival de Cornouaille (France), Festival des Traversées (France), Guinness Irish Festival (Switzerland), Festival of World Cultures (Ireland), Galway Arts Festival (Ireland), Ballyshannon Folk Festival (Ireland) and Cork Folk Festival (Ireland).

 Plus, a particular highlight was an invitation from legendary Irish rock band, Horslips to open for them including a performance at Dublin’s O2.